From those humble beginnings have come many facts and just as many myths about the Pilgrims and our Thanksgiving holiday.

 Fact: The original feast in 1621 occurred sometime between September 21 and November 11 and was a three day celebration based on the English harvest festivals.
-President Franklin D. Roosevelt set the date for Thanksgiving as the fourth Thursday of November in 1939, a decision fraught with controversy.
+In 1939, President Franklin D. Roosevelt set the official date for Thanksgiving as the fourth Thursday of November, a decision fraught with controversy.
 The date was approved by Congress in 1941.

 Fact: Buckles did not come into fashion until later in the 17th century.
 Black and white were commonly worn only on Sunday and formal occasions.

 Here's a list of facts that could be called Thanksgiving-by-the-numbers.